 The Renewable Energy Vermont Education Fund (REVEF) is a 501(c)3 non-profit providing public education, outreach, research, and community engagement to drive Vermont’s clean energy future.

-- Hosted the 2nd annual Celebrate Solar Day, drawing over 500 Vermonters for solar tours throughout the state.
+- Hosted two Celebrate Solar Days, drawing over 500 Vermonters annually for solar tours throughout the state

 Bill Laberge lives in Dorset, VT with his wife Lisa.
 He is CEO of Grassroots Solar, Inc., installers of residential and commercial solar and energy storage systems for Vermonters.
 He currently serves as President of the Manchester Riverwalk Association and is also on the Board of Directors for Solarfest.
 He was recently appointed by Vermont Governor Phil Scott to represent small businesses on the Vermont Climate Action Commission.